-- 37. Schools and colleges are required to ensure that children and young people are kept safe from terrorist and extremist material when accessing the internet while present within the establishment.
+36. Schools and colleges are required to ensure that children and young people are kept safe from terrorist and extremist material when accessing the internet while present within the establishment.
 This includes ensuring appropriate levels of filtering, effective internet firewalls and secure social media platforms to avoid abuse.
-Teachers should make sure that they follow their school or college's policies and report any concerns about material accessed by children and young people, either on-site or elsewhere, through internal safeguarding arrangements. - 38.
-The DfE has produced dedicated advice and guidance on the steps that schools should take to fulfil this aspect of the duty in its statutory guidance, Keeping Children Safe in Education.
-The Government has also published information on the ways that schools and colleges can address the use of social media to radicalise children and young people.
-Teachers should make sure that they are familiar with the contents of these publications.
+16 School and college leaders should ensure that their establishments' policies on internet safety are up to date and that internal safeguarding arrangements provide an opportunity for staff to report any concerns about material accessed by children and young people, either on-site or elsewhere.